lvws/gitskills/README.md

 # gitskills
 ## this a test!
-  this is a dev test.
+  this is a dev test and simple.